medhansh5/ShadowMap/README.md

 ## 📄 License

-This project is part of the ShadowMap road quality monitoring initiative.
+This project is part of the PotholeNet road quality monitoring initiative under the MIT license.

 ## 🤝 Contributing